rnielikki/Patapon-Info/pac/_build/md/playmotion.md

    - Usual hero animation offset length seems like around 6~10.
 Please tell more about this parameter.
 - `(float)delay` *(8 bytes)* : Delay before starting the animation.
 This can be -1.

+## Remarks

+Somehow playing motion is not immediate and has delay.
+Please describe if this issue is for gimmick only.

 ## Example

 Here is one example in hex: